WillFlame14/hanabi-bot/README.md

 - `/leave` to kick the bot from your table.
 - `/create <name> <maxPlayers> <password>` to have the bot create a table.
 The name can't have spaces.
 - `/start` to have the bot start the game (only works if it is the table leader).
-- `/settings [conventions=HGroup] [level]` to set the bot's conventions.
+- `/settings [conventions=HGroup,PlayfulSieve] [level]` to set the bot's conventions.
 To view the current settings, provide no parameters.
 The bot remembers its settings between games, but plays with H-Group conventions at level 1 on first boot.
     - If only a level is provided (without a convention set), H-Group is assumed.
 - `/restart` and `/remake` to have the bot perform the corresponding room actions after the game has finished (only works if it is the table leader).

 Some commands can be sent inside a room to affect all bots that have joined.
-- `/setall [conventions=HGroup] [level]` to set conventions and level for all bots.
+- `/setall [conventions=HGroup, PlayfulSieve] [level]` to set conventions and level for all bots.
 - `/leaveall` to kick all bots from the table.

 ## Watching replays